DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 mass production of material expectations and the massive commodification of desire is the totalitarian pre-condition of the process of subjection of social time to the dictatorship of work.
-The privatization of daily life – individual house, nuclear family, private transportation –promoted as a condition of freedom has resulted in cultural manacles, the condition of a form of slavery which, blending with puritanical ideology, finally intoxicates life and culture and politics.
+The privatization of daily life – individual houses, nuclear families, private transportation – promoted as a condition of freedom has resulted in cultural manacles, the condition of a form of slavery which, blended with puritanical ideology, finally intoxicates life and culture and politics.

 Elisabeth Kolbert argues:

-According to Keynes the size of the global economy would increase sevenfold in the following century, and this, in concert with ever-greater “technical improvements”, would usher in the fifteen-hour week.
+>According to Keynes the size of the global economy would increase sevenfold in the following century, and this, in concert with ever-greater “technical improvements”, would usher in the fifteen-hour week.
 Keynes assumed that people work in order to earn enough to buy